Pareto sensitivity, most-changing sub-fronts, and knee solutions: The constrained case

-In this section, we extend the~\textit{snee} approach developed in Section~\ref{subsec:point_based} to handle constrained~MOO problems.
-We start by pointing out that such an extension requires only a recalculation of the sensitivity~$\nabla x(\lambda)$ under the presence of constraints, as everything else lies in the space of weights and encapsulates the details of the solution of each weighted-sum subproblem.
-When dealing with constrained~MOO problems, instead of using the first-order necessary unconstrained optimality conditions in~\eqref{eq:1storderKKT}, we compute~$\nabla x(\lambda)$ from the corresponding conditions under the presence of constraints, typically referred to as the first-order KKT conditions, in particular from the equality part of such conditions (the so-called KKT system).
+In this \tcb{subsection}, we extend the~\textit{snee} approach developed \tcb{in Subsection~\ref{subsec:pareto_sensitivity_calculation}} to handle constrained~MOO problems. \tcb{S}uch an extension \tcb{only} requires a recalculation of the sensitivity~$\nabla x(\lambda)$ under the presence of constraints. \tcb{Specifically, instead of deriving~$\nabla x(\lambda)$ from the first-order necessary conditions for unconstrained optimality~\eqref{eq:1storderKKT} in Subsection~\ref{subsec:pareto_sensitivity_calculation}, we derive it from} the corresponding conditions under the presence of constraints, typically referred to as the first-order~KKT conditions, in particular from the equality part of such conditions (the so-called~KKT system).

 Let us consider the following constrained~MOO problem